 Prior to joining Vivendi, Tremblay was President and Chief Operating Officer for Ubisoft Montreal.
-He helped transform Ubisoft into the second largest games development studio in the industry.
-During his tenure, Ubisoft Montreal studios released some of the most established videogames franchises in the industry with Splinter Cell, Rainbow Six and Prince of Persia.
+He helped transform Ubisoft into the second-largest game development studio in the industry.
+During his tenure, Ubisoft Montreal studios released some of the most established videogame franchises in the industry with Splinter Cell, Rainbow Six and Prince of Persia.

 Before Ubisoft, Tremblay spent time in an entrepreneurial environment, working for a family owned company for 10 years.
+As President of WBIE, Tremblay serves on the board of the Electronic Software Association.
 He is on the board of directors of the Academy of Interactive Arts and Sciences.
 He has also served on the boards for the Montreal Metropolitan Chamber of Commerce and the French Chamber of Commerce in Canada.
 In addition, he is a member of the Young President’s Organization (YPO).

 He has a degree in Business Administration from the Université Laval à Québec and a Master's in Business Administration (MBA) from Université de Sherbrooke.